Yvonne Choquet-Bruhat: Career

 In 1978 Yvonne Choquet-Bruhat was elected a correspondent to the Academy of Sciences and on 14 May 1979 became the first woman to be elected a full member.
-From 1980 to 1983 she was President of the ' ("International committee on general relativity and gravitation").
 In 1985 she was elected to the American Academy of Arts and Sciences.
 In 1986 she was chosen to deliver the prestigious Noether Lecture by the Association for Women in Mathematics.
+In 2006, she delivered a talk titled "Results and Open Problems in Mathematical General Relativity" at the International Congress of Mathematicians in Madrid.
+In 2011, she exhibited a simplified version of (spinorial) proof of the positive-energy theorem by Edward Witten, valid for any number of dimensions.
+She completed her last technical book, Introduction to General Relativity, Black Holes & Cosmology, in 2014.

 Technical research contributions

 Choquet-Bruhat's best-known research deals with the mathematical nature of the initial data formulation of general relativity.
 A summary of results can be phrased purely in terms of standard differential geometric objects.